 The personal relationships you cultivate when researching business processes will also incubate cybersecurity proponents.
 Your stakeholders will view you as having their best interest at heart and thus improve your credibility and reputation, which in turn leads to greater cooperation and trust in threat/incident information sharing—a win-win-win.

-Stay tuned for my next blog, where we discuss this approach in more detail.
+Check out my next blog, where we discuss this approach in more detail.